broadway/broadway-bundle/README.md

         logger:               false # If you want to log every command handled, provide the logger's service id here (e.g. "logger")
     saga:
         repository:           ~ # One of "in_memory"; "mongodb"
-    read_model:
-        repository:           ~ # One of "in_memory"; "elasticsearch"
-        elasticsearch:
-            hosts:
-                # Default:
-                - localhost:9200
+    read_model:               ~ # a service definition id implementing Broadway\ReadModel\RepositoryFactoryInterface, by default the broadway.read_model.in_memory.repository_factory will be used
     serializer:
         payload:              ~ # default: broadway.simple_interface_serializer
         readmodel:            ~ # default: broadway.simple_interface_serializer